 Keeping your baby or child safe in the sun is absolutely vital.
 Exposing them to too much can increase their risk of skin cancer in later life.

-And while slopping on sun cream is undoubtedly important, it’s just one part of protecting your child from the sun.
+Sun cream is undoubtedly an important step, but it’s just one part of protecting your child from the sun.

 We’ve spoken to child skincare and sun cream experts for their advice on keeping your little ones protected in the sun, and we've also recently tested some kids sun creams to help you find the best.

 Ideally, babies shouldn’t need to wear sun creams as they ought to be kept in the shade and dressed in light, loose clothing that covers them up.